 This homemade Chocolate Mojito Kombucha has all the flavors of a chocolate mojito but in a kombucha.

-Chocolate, mint, and lime juice are a wonderful combination of flavors.
+Chocolate, mint, and lime juice are an excellent combination of flavors.
 Add them to kombucha and you have the perfect drink.
 (I'm a bit biased since kombucha is my go-to drink of choice.)

 This homemade kombucha is a refreshing drink.
 It's a nice non-alcoholic option for a party or get-together.